Dąbrowa Tarnowska

-Dąbrowa Tarnowska (Dombrov) is a town in Poland, in Lesser Poland Voivodeship, about 16 km north of Tarnów.
+Dąbrowa Tarnowska is a town in southern Poland, in Lesser Poland Voivodeship, about 16 km north of Tarnów.
 It is the capital of Dąbrowa County.
-Before reorganization (in 1999) Dąbrowa Tarnowska was part of Tarnów Voivodeship (1975–1998).
 As of December 2021, the town has a population of 11,828.

 Etymology

 The name of the town comes from oak groves, called dąbrowy in Polish, which were abundant here in the past.
 Dąbrowa used to be called Dambrawa Wielka (Dambrawa Magna) as well as Dobrowa, and finally the adjective “Tarnowska” was added to it, to distinguish it from Dąbrowa Górnicza and Dąbrowa Białostocka.

 Geography

 Dąbrowa lies on the Bren river, on the boundary of two geographic regions, the Carpathian Foothills and the Sandomierz Basin.